sexinfo/sexinfo/sites/all/modules/faq/README.txt

    layouts.

 >>>>>>> Stashed changes
-5. You can use the default faq page at "faq-page" or enable one of the page layouts in the example Views.
-For the Views pages you can change the url if needed, but if you wish to change the url for the built-in page (faq-page) you need to create a url alias at admin/config/search/path.
+5. You can use the default faq page at "popular-questions" or enable one of the page layouts in the example Views.
+For the Views pages you can change the url if needed, but if you wish to change the url for the built-in page (popular-questions) you need to create a url alias at admin/config/search/path.